maniaque/k1s/README.en.md

 This is not a requirement!
 If a virtual machine could have Internet access and LAN on the same adapter (NAT Network in VirtualBox), this would be fine.

+## Using Vagrant

+You can run the cluster on Linux as described below or use Vagrant:

+* `vagrant/single` - single node kubernetes cluster in Vagrant
+* `vagrant/twin` - two node kubernetes cluster in Vagrant (master + worker)

 ## Creating cluster

 1. Install required packages and hold versions: